A slice being taken out of an iced pistachio pudding cake.

 Pistachio bundt cake cooling on a rack.

 • Make the glaze.
-Whisk the confectioners' sugar with the milk and 1/2 teaspoon of vanilla until the mixture reaches a glaze consistency.
+Whisk the confectioners' sugar with 2 tablespoons of milk and 1/2 teaspoon of vanilla, adding more milk, 1 teaspoon at a time, until the mixture reaches a glaze consistency.
 Spoon over the cooled cake and garnish with chopped pistachios.

 Moist pistachio cake made with a cake mix, pudding, and pistachios.